JoyUmoekpo/kiieer.github.io/README.md

 * Clone local repository using ``git clone <URL>`` and press enter.
 * Open this cloned repository from the directory in Visual Studio Code.
 * In VS Code terminal, run the command ``npm install``.
 * Run `ng serve -o` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to this [link](http://localhost:4200/).
 The application will automatically reload if you change any of the source files.

 ### Usage
 * Run ProjectRestApplication as a Java Application.